PaddlePaddle/Paddle/doc/ui/cmd_argument/detail_introduction.md

   - Load parameter from this pass to test.
   - type: int32 (default: -1).

-* `--test_period`
+* `--test_period_while_training`
-  - Run testing every test_period train batches.
-If not set, run testing each pass.
+  - Run test every so many train batches.
+If not 0, test log_period batches.
+If 0, test nothing.
-  - type: int32 (default: 1000).
+  - type: int32 (default: 0).

 * `--test_wait`
   - Whether to wait for parameter per pass if not exist.
 If set test_data_path in submitting environment of cluster, it will launch one process to perfom testing, so we need to set test_wait=1.
 Note that in the cluster submitting environment, this argument has been set True by default.